-Rhondda Netball is a charity that was established in late 2016 to change the landscape of female equality and opportunities in one of the UK’s most deprived areas, giving girls and women what the Valley’s boys and men have had for decades.
+Rhondda Netball is a charity that was established in late 2016 to change the landscape of female equality and opportunities in one of the UK’s most deprived areas.
 Focusing on sport and netball as the main vehicle, we have already seen remarkable success in our short history.
 Our key objectives in Rhondda & Rhondda Cynon Taf are:

 - Fighting gender inequality and creating opportunities for girls and women.

 - Supporting mental health & improving emotional well-being.